 - Mathematically elegant - Questionable from software engineering perspective.
-Why?
-Functions are generally not finite and cannot be treated as tables.
-Environments, in contrast, are finite functions.
-One consequence of th fact that functions are infinite objects:,functions are opaque in output while structure closures are not. - Not literally possible in languages like Java that support inner classes rather than closures.
-But there is a Java equivalent: return a class implementing an interface Lambda<Sym, V>, the strategy/command design pattern.
-Java formulation has essentially the same advantages and disadvantages as he Scheme formulation. - Exercise: revise our previous correct meta-interpreters to use extend instead of cons.
+Why? - Functions are generally not finite and cannot be treated as tables. - Environments, in contrast, are finite functions.
+One consequence of the fact that functions are infinite objects: functions are opaque in output while concrete closures (data structures representing finite tables) are not. - Not literally possible in languages like Java 8-13 that support inner classes rather than closures.
+But there is a Java equivalent: a singleton class implementing an interface Lambda<Sym,V> the strategy (or command) design pattern.
+Java formulation has essentially the same advantages and disadvantages as the Scheme formulation.

+Exercise: revise our previous correct meta-interpreters to use extend instead of cons.
 Explicitly define lookup and extend.